ycsara/SleepCycle/README.md

-This project aims to find insights into multiple factors that influence sleep patterns and overall lifestyle.
+Sleep is an important part of human health and well-being, influencing physical, mental, and emotional performance.
+Understanding the factors that affect sleep patterns and quality can provide valuable insights into improving overall health and productivity.
+This analysis explores the `Sleep Health and Lifestyle Dataset`, which contains information on various lifestyle and health metrics, including sleep duration, quality of sleep, physical activity levels, stress levels, BMI categories, and the presence of sleep disorders.

 Check out the Render at https://sleephealth.onrender.com